cristianjd/jquery-animatedSort/README.md

 # Description

-jQuery plugin that animates the sorting of an html list using various options including the algorithm to be used.
+jQuery plugin that animates the sorting of an HTML list using various options including the algorithm to be used.

 # Installation